chang48/Machine-Learning-Tutorials/README.md

 quite insightful.

 I write these notes in order to prepare myself for a career transition.
-They are definitely not to be used to replace the books the lectures.
-But if you find these notes helpful in your journey to machine learning, feel free to use them and your feedbacks are welcome.
+They are definitely not to be used to replace the books and lectures.
+But if you find these notes helpful in your journey to machine learning, feel free to use them.

 Thanks, and happy learning!